 - HR management processes.
 You should recruit an HR team (or hire a third-party HR provider) to resolve internal issues as you go about the CRM value chain model.

 - IT management processes.
 Since CRM is quite data-intensive, proper IT management is necessary for successful CRM.

 - Organization design.
 You need to clearly designate who is responsible for what and who reports to whom.

-Key takeaway: The four most popular CRM models generally advise learning about your customers, grouping them, contacting them, and then using what you learn to rebuild and revise your sales processes.
+The four most popular CRM models generally advise learning about your customers, grouping them, contacting them, and then using what you learn to rebuild and revise your sales processes.